The Missing Cross to Purity

 such must be exhorted and reproved;

-that truth and righteousness may flow,
+so that truth and righteousness may flow,

 through which you may keep that which you have bought,